mrinterweb/freighter/README.md

 ./bin/freighter -e staging deloy
 ```

+## Fun facts

+If you find yourself in a pickle of not being able to Ctrl+c (interupt) the command.
+Ctrl+z (suspend) the process and the kill the pid with `kill -6 <pid>`.
+I'll try to fix it so that this scenario is more avoidable.

 ## TODO
 * Write some tests.
 This has been put off since it is tricky to write tests against remote services.
 * Finish usage documentation